 A verifier may not necessarily perform all stages of the decoding process specified in Rec.
-ITU-T H.266 | ISO/IEC 23090-3 in order to verify bitstream correctness.
+ITU-T H.266 | ISO/IEC 23090-3:202X 2nd Edition in order to verify bitstream correctness.
 Many tests can be performed on syntax elements in a state prior to their use in some processing stages.